 Director of the Thacher Observatory and Mathematics, Physics, and Astronomy Teacher

 University of California, Berkeley - PhD University of California, Los Angeles - BS

-Jon was born in New York, but soon after moved to North County San Diego where he grew up surfing and playing sports.
-As a teenager, he began writing poetry and music that was inspired primarily by the natural world and our relation to it.
-In parallel with Jon’s artistic endeavors that continue today, his thirst for knowledge has drawn him to the intellectual frontiers of astronomy and astrophysics, where he has published research on several topics from cosmology to exoplanets to astronomical instrumentation.
-At Thacher, Jon directs the campus observatory, which has recently been renovated with full automation capability and a new, research-grade telescope.
-Jon is in the process of integrating this unique facility into the community and the Thacher curriculum while continuing with professional research.
-Jon teaches physics, mathematics, astronomy, and data science, and he helps to coach the soccer and tennis teams.
+Jon was born in New York but grew up surfing and playing sports in North County, San Diego.
+His first loves are poetry and music.
+However, Jon’s fascination with the natural world led him to the intellectual frontiers of astronomy and astrophysics, where he has published his research in several areas of specialization, including cosmology, star formation, exoplanets, and astronomical instrumentation.
+At Thacher, Jon directs the campus observatory, which was renovated with full automation capabilities and a new, research-grade telescope in 2016.
+In addition to managing the astronomy research and extracurricular programs, Jon teaches astronomy, physics, mathematics, and data science, while also helping to coach the soccer and tennis teams.
 Jon lives on campus with his wife Gloria, daughter Annika, and son Ansel.